francissp55/1119MD_Welcome/index.md

 - [Amenities](amenities/amenities.md)

-If you need anything during your stay, please reach out to DeSatnick
+If you need anything during your stay, please reach out to DeSatnick.